 Abdominal hernias are classified as either abdominal wall or groin hernias.
 Strangulated hernias are ischemic from physical constriction of their blood supply.
-Gangrene, perforation, and peritonitis may develop.
+Gangrene, perforation, and peritonitis (see Peritonitis) may develop.
 Incarcerated and most strangulated hernias cannot be reduced manually.

 Abdominal wall hernias include umbilical hernias, epigastric hernias, Spigelian hernias, and incisional (ventral) hernias.
 Umbilical hernias (protrusions through the umbilical ring) are mostly congenital, but some are acquired in adulthood secondary to obesity, ascites, pregnancy, or chronic peritoneal dialysis.
 Epigastric hernias occur through the linea alba.
 Spigelian hernias occur through defects in the transversus abdominis muscle lateral to the rectus sheath, usually below the level of the umbilicus.
 Incisional hernias occur through an incision from previous abdominal surgery.

 Groin hernias include inguinal hernias and femoral hernias.
 Inguinal hernias occur above the inguinal ligament.
 Indirect inguinal hernias traverse the internal inguinal ring into the inguinal canal, and direct inguinal hernias extend directly forward and do not pass through the inguinal canal.
 Femoral hernias occur below the inguinal ligament and go into the femoral canal.